Legal aid in proceedings in France

 If you own one or more properties (not including your main residence)

-Proof specifying the value of your property(s)
+Proof of the value of your property(s)

 If you have savings